 At one stage I thought that filling the frame with lots of bold colors would make a dramatic image.
 Not so.
 Colors that clash cause confusion to the eye and result in a poor image.
 Too many clashing colors create multiple focal points, causing the eye to dart around the image not sure what to look at first or what to focus on.
 Rather, choose one dominant color that becomes the focal point of the image and draws the eye of the viewer to it immediately.
 The greater the intensity of the color, the more it’s going to dominate so be careful that your subject in an image has the dominant color, otherwise a secondary subject could overshadow it because it has a dominating color.

 2. Color isolation

 It’s very important to isolate colors when trying to create a dramatic image.
 Using a telephoto or zoom lens will allow you to isolate a particular part of a scene that has a striking color or combination of colors.
 Another technique is to use your feet and change the angle of view so that the color is isolated from its surroundings.
-Getting in closer helps and allows you to combine colors that are more interesting and work well together, e.g. contrasting or complimentary colors.
+Getting in closer helps and allows you to combine colors that are more interesting and work well together, e.g. contrasting or complementary colors.

 3. Advancing colors

 This was an interesting concept the first time I read about it.
 Colors at the warm end of the color spectrum stand out and demand more of our attention.
 They are said to be advancing colors.
 Take red for example, it is strong and bold and when viewed in an image tends to dominate through its boldness and rich color.
 You’ll notice how strong it is when you have a scene that has only a little red, like a postbox, and yet it still has a dominating effect on the overall image.
 Yellows and oranges have a similar effect although they aren’t as strong as red.
 So be aware of advancing colors so that they work for you and don’t upset an image.
 Another example would be a bridal scene where a red object is part of the image.
 It will take the attention off the bride so be aware of this.